chrisd149/Cog-Customization/README.md

 	4. If not installed already, get Python 3.7 at www.python.org/downloads, and properly configure it.
 	4. Go to the Toontown Rewritten Folder, and copy/paste the .mf phase files into your Panda3D folder (For this project, only phase_3 through phase_5.5, and phase_9 through phase_11 files are needed).
-	5. Open main.py to run the application (It will open the command prompt to start, and start showing some code).
+	5. Open main.pyw(Windows OS) or main.py(Any OS) to run the application

 <h3>Installiation Issues</h3>